PlanetesLAB/planeteslab.github.io/content/Thesis/Tracing the Evolution of Gas and Dust at Planetary Formation Scales using the Atacama Large Millimeter-submillimeter Array (ALMA).md

 ## Continuum Radiative Transfer

 Once we have setup the dust in our model, we can now create a grid which will be the stage for the simulation of our disk.
-Note that that equations  ![!insert ref] are for gas, but as already states dust follows the gas, with 1% of its abundance.
+Note that that equations  in Section [[Tracing the Evolution of Gas and Dust at Planetary Formation Scales using the Atacama Large Millimeter-submillimeter Array (ALMA)#The Density Profile|3.1]] are for gas, but as already states dust follows the gas, with 1% of its abundance.
 The choice of the grid is extremely important, as the this grid is going to be used to simulated photon transport in a medium.
 As our disk is axisymmetric, it is enough to model one quadrant in 2 dimensions, with the source of photons (that is, the host star) athe origin.
 Many models often use a normal polar or cartesian grid but these density distribution require a finer (or adaptive) treatment where the grid scales accordingly (finer in dense regions and sparse in regions with low density).
 Therefore, as already described, we adopt a tree-based grid, which allows us to employ an adaptive resolution and easy to program ray propagation along the grid.
 This grid also allows a more accurate treatment of calculation of observables as we are not bound under the assumption of light/radiation propagating in a straight line, rather we can propagate an actual physical ray through our grid and any integrations along the ray path will be more closer to reality.

 ### Monte Carlo based photon transport